ASSAF courtyard during Spring Break 2019.Charlotte Jerdak, student

 There is an abundance of federal, state and institutional assistance available to qualified students.
 Chances are, you’re one of them.

 Applying for financial aid is fast and easy

 - Complete your FAFSA online.
 Lynn’s code is: 001505.

-- Lynn receives FAFSA from Department of Education
+- Lynn receives FAFSA information from Department of Education.

-All U.S. citizens and eligible non-citizens interested in applying for financial aid must complete the FAFSA (Free Application for Federal Student Aid).
-You'll find step-by-step instructions on the FAFSA site, as well as other helpful information.
+All U.S. citizens and eligible non-citizens interested in applying for financial aid must complete the FAFSA.
+You’ll find step-by-step instructions on the FAFSA website, as well as other helpful information.

 Merit-based and state funding